 It needs to be understood that the potentials that are relevant when conducting a survey of the pipeline are the maximum "ON" potential and the "INSTANT OFF" potential voltage.
 The OFF readings will continue to decay once the system is deactivated.
-Readings many seconds or more after the rectifiers are switched off are of little value as any record of corrosion protection of the pipeline.
-The zinc grading rings were not directly connected to the pipeline during the commissioning stage as a consequence of the polarisation cell installations.
+Readings made seconds or more after the rectifiers are switched off are of little value as any record of corrosion protection of the pipeline.
+The zinc grading rings are solidly connected to the pipeline.
+Instant off potentials were therefore not practical.
+The "ON" potential has been set just above the potential of the pipeline/grading rings so as to provide them with protection also.